41.2266° N, 75.2676° W

 This area is used by our Wilderness Summer Camp program from early June to mid-August, as well as Ignite Youth Retreats on select dates in February and March.
 It is available for group retreats during the rest of the year.

-Mountain View is our new multi-purpose activity center located at Wilderness Camp.
+Mountain View is our multi-purpose activity center located at Wilderness Camp.
 It includes a full gym, stage w/fireplace, state of the art audio visual equipment and seven breakout rooms.
 It is available for group retreats September through May.

 *This facility is used by our summer camp programs June through August.